LispCookbook/cl-cookbook/getting-started.md

 But we'll setup our editor to offer a better experience instead of working in this REPL.
 See [editor-support](editor-support.html).

+Lisp is interactive by nature, so in case of an error we enter the debugger.
+This can be annoying in certain cases so you might want to use SBCL's `--disable-debugger` option.

 ## Libraries

 Common Lisp has hundreds of libraries available under a free software licence.
 See: